Indeed, contemporary video codecs such as H.265 and ProRes are now being challenged by new types of intelligent video compression powered by AI.

 Fundamental to any discussion about codecs is the word’s actual meaning: Codec is actually a portmanteau of “compression” and “decompression”.
 Because that’s what codecs do: Compress and decompress.

-Codecs for video and audio offer either “lossy” or “lossless” compression.
+Codecs for video and offer either “lossy” or “lossless” compression.
 Lossy compression sacrifices some of the file’s data to make the file more efficient, while lossless compression contains all the original data.
-Most video codecs are of the lossy variety.
+Most are of the lossy variety.

 There’s also a difference between the types of codecs available: Delivery, intermediate, and acquisition.